Abrolhos Islands 5 Day Tours

 Arrive at the Coral Patches at the North Eastern corner of the Southern Group and drop anchor.
 This area is a sanctuary and is home to an abundance of fish and corals.

-Snorkelling brief, snorkelling, diving and glass bottom tours.
+Snorkelling brief, snorkelling, and glass bottom tours.

 Weigh anchor and steam to Post Office Island & Basile Island whilst lunch is being served.